 About this Course

-The 10793NAT Course in Providing Community Justice Services (Commissioner for Declarations) provides participants with the knowledge and skills to assist them in their community volunteering responsibilities of witnessing and certifying documents.
-This 1-day course (plus pre and post course work), enables eligible applicants to apply to become a Commissioner for Declarations – the Department of Justice and Attorney-General will charge an additional fee for your registration.
+The 10794NAT Course in Providing Community Justice Services (Justice of the Peace [Qualified]) provides participants with the knowledge and skills to assist them in their community volunteering responsibilities of witnessing documents and minor judicial duties.
+This 2-day course (plus pre and post course work), enables eligible applicants to apply to become a Justice of the Peace (Qualified) – the Department of Justice and Attorney-General will charge an additional fee for your registration.

 - witness documents